Skip to content

 From a manufacturing perspective, nicotinamide is heat-stable and water-soluble, with no known incompatibilities with common gummy excipients.
 It has a neutral taste profile at supplement doses, requiring no masking.
 The cost-per-mg is low, making it an economical active for mass-market formulations.

-Why brands use Vitamin B3 (Niacin / Nicotinamide) in gummies
+Why brands use Vitamin B3 (Niacin / Nicotinamide)

 Nicotinamide is one of the most familiar and commercially understood gummy actives across EU and US markets.
 It supports multiple positioning angles including energy and vitality, beauty nutricosmetics (skin health), daily wellness, and healthy ageing.
 The EFSA-authorised claims for normal energy-yielding metabolism, nervous system function, and maintenance of normal skin provide strong, compliant pack-copy hooks.